cryptopeanutbutter/mall/README.md

-# StaticLens Webhook Finder
+# PharaohLens Webhook Finder

-StaticLens Webhook Finder is a defensive desktop tool for malware responders to statically triage files and locate potential exfiltration endpoints (with a focus on Discord webhooks).
+PharaohLens Webhook Finder is a defensive desktop tool for malware responders to statically triage files and locate potential exfiltration endpoints (with a focus on Discord webhooks).
 The application **never executes samples** and only performs byte-level inspection.

 ## Features